 Independent of the Director's determination whether to pursue a Formal Charge(s) under the Code, the Title IX Coordinator will determine whether to conduct an investigation.
-If the Director determines that a Formal Charge(s) will be pursued and delivers the written notice of referral as set forth in Chapter 6, Section I of the Code, the Title IX Coordinator will appoint the Investigator.
+If the Director or designee, in consultation with the Title IX Coordinator, determines that the Mutual Resolution process is appropriate in lieu of an investigation, the Respondent and the Complainant (if applicable) will be individually asked whether they agree to engage in that process.
+Participation is completely voluntary, and either party may elect to proceed with an investigation at any point prior to signing a Mutual Resolution.
+In general, a Mutual Resolution in lieu of an investigation will only be appropriate when the basic facts of the underlying incident are not in dispute.
+The Mutual Resolution process is outlined in Chapter 6, Section VI of the Code.
+If the Director determines that a Formal Charge(s) will be pursued and delivers the written notice of referral as described in Chapter 6, Section I of the Code, the Title IX Coordinator will appoint othe Investigator.